jdmonaco/natneuro-latex-template/readme.md

 One of the goals here was a modular document, so most of the content is contained in `\include`'d files.
 You can change what gets rendered using the `\includeonly` command in the preamble, and I have a bunch of precooked ones there already (but commented out).
 (An unfortunate quirk I found is that `latexdiff` looks for `\includeonly` commands but doesn't recognize if they are commented out, so I also obfuscated them by inserting asterisks.)
-I have a script for compiling diffs between git revisions (still to be uploaded) using `latexdiff`, but a current version of `latexdiff` is necessary to allow recursive `\include`s.
+I have a script ([git-ldiff.sh](https://github.com/jdmonaco/git-latexdiff-wrapper)) for compiling diffs between git revisions using `latexdiff`, but a current version of `latexdiff` is necessary to allow recursive `\include`s.
 Note that `makefile` has targets referring to a tool called `autotexify` which is not available yet but should be soon; it's essentially my version of `latexmk.pl -pvc`.
 Figures are currently assumed to be PNG images named `figures/Figures_<key>.png` or `figures/SuppFigures_<key>.png`.

 ### More to come...